ngsign/ngsign-maarch-plugin/docs/TECHNICAL_MANUAL.md

 ---

 ## 9. POC limitations & productization recommendations

-- **Frontend**: Option A hijacks the iParapheur slot.
-For a true "NGSign" brand in the UI and coexistence with iParapheur, use Option B — the Angular `ngsign` component is shipped in `frontend/` and integrated per §3 / INSTALLATION Step 5-bis (requires an `ng build`).
 - **Single signer** handled (the `sign` step of the circuit).
 To support several sequential/parallel signers, iterate over the `sign` steps and build several `sigConf` entries.